Aloha! Are you trying to decide where to stay on Maui?

 But we’re getting ahead of ourselves…

-Most visitors to Maui stay in the following four main regions:
+Most visitors to Maui stay in four main regions:

 - West Maui